craftercms/docs/source/reference/project-tools/studio/content-monitoring.rst

 |

 The monitoring process of Studio runs everyday at noon (based on the server time zone).
-To test right away if the monitors are working as expected, we can call the :ref:`monitor-content <newIa-crafter-studio-api-site-monitor-content>` API.
+To test right away if the monitors are working as expected, we can call the :ref:`monitor-content <crafter-studio-api-site-monitor-content>` API.

 Enter the following in your browser: `http://localhost:8080/studio/api/1/services/api/1/site/monitor-content.json`